-A right heart cath may be performed to assist in the diagnosis and/or management of the following conditions:
+Your doctor might perform a right-heart catheterization to assist in the diagnosis and/or management of the following conditions:

-Possible risks associated with a right heart catheterization include:
+Possible risks associated with a right-heart catheterization include:

 Other, rare complications may include: